doctrine/mongodb-odm/docs/en/reference/inheritance-mapping.rst

     $employee = $dm->find('Person', $employee->getId()); // instanceof Employee

-Even though we queried Person, Doctrine will know to return an Employee instance because of the discriminator map!
+Even though we queried for a Person, Doctrine will know to return an Employee instance because of the discriminator map!

+.. _collection_per_class_inheritance:

 Collection Per Class Inheritance
 --------------------------------

-With Collection Per Class Inheritance each document is stored in its own collection and contains all inherited fields:
+With collection per class inheritance, each document is stored in its own collection and contains all inherited fields:

 .. configuration-block::